 To investigate the interaction between groundwater and climate, Liang et al. (2003) and Liang and Xie (2003) presented a new parameterization to represent surface and groundwater dynamics and implemented it into the variable infiltration capacity model.
 Studies have documented that the interaction between surface water and groundwater significantly affect the partition of the water budget and then the land-atmosphere interaction (Maxwell et al., 2007; Maxwell and Kollet, 2008; Fan and Miguez-Macho, 2010, 2011; Fan et al., 2015).
 To predict the water table elevation near a river channel in an arid region from river discharge, Xie and Yuan (2010) developed a statistical-dynamical approach, whereas Di et al. (2011) and Xie et al. (2012) each developed a quasi two-dimension and quasi three-dimension variably saturated groundwater flow model.
 These works focused on the temporal and spatial variation of the groundwater table and soil moisture in a riverbank.
 However, the impacts of river-aquifer water exchange on ecological-hydrological processes, including energy and vapor fluxes, gross primary productivity (GPP) and net ecosystem exchange (NEE) for the riparian ecosystem are not fully represented in previous research.
-In this study, we incorporated a scheme for stream-aquifer water interaction into the Community Land Model Version 4.5 (CLM4.5), which contains descriptions about the energy, biophysical and biochemical processes of the land surface and sub-surface, to investigate the effects of stream-aquifer interaction over the Heihe River Basin, a typical region having an arid climate.
+In this study, a scheme for stream-aquifer water interaction were combined with the Community Land Model Version 4.5 (CLM4.5), which contains descriptions about the energy, biophysical and biochemical processes of the land surface and sub-surface, to investigate the effects of stream-aquifer interaction over 5 cross-sections in the middle reaches of Heihe River Basin, a typical region having an arid climate.
+Overall, the objectives of the study is: (1) Combining the scheme of stream-aquifer interaction and the land model CLM4.5; (2) Quantifying the magnitudes of the responses of the riparian hydrological and ecological processes to the stream-aquifer water interaction; (3) Quantifying the maximum distance that the stream water lateral flow can affect along the riverbank, and studying the relationship between the magnitude of the effects and the distance to river.

 In Sect.
-2 of this paper, the model development are specifically described, while some background information about the study domain and the experimental design are described in Sect.
+2 of this paper, the model description about the stream-aquifer interaction scheme and CLM4.5 are specifically described, while some background information about the study domain and the experimental design are described in Sect.
 3. Section 4 contains the results of simulations and the corresponding analysis.
 The conclusions and discussion are presented in Sect.
 5.

-2 Model development
+2 Model Description

 2.1 Community Land Model4.5